athaioan/DIP_LFR/README.md

 # Module 1 Assignment Learning Feature Representation WASP course

-### Dataset construction
+### Dataset format

-- Download all the .zip and .odgt files from [CrowdHuman](https://www.crowdhuman.org/)
-- Unzip the .zip files and set the dataset in the structure shown below
+The data structure should look like this.
+The cifar10 folder will create itself upon running the training scripts.
+We need to create the imagenet_tiny structure ourselves based the .bin file we were given.

         ├── data
         │   ├──imagenet_tiny